-Can we help you?
 Click here and let's find out.

 At Richards and Jurusik, we ONLY practice immigration law.

-Our US Immigration Services for Canadians
+Our Immigration Services for Canadians

-The immigration lawyers at Richards and Jurusik have decades of combined experience in immigration law for Canadians.
+The immigration lawyers at Richards and Jurusik have decades of combined experience in U.S. immigration law for Canadians.

 If you are a Canadian looking for representation to work and live in the United States, choose an Immigration Lawyer with specific experience working with Canadians, including: